01 of 15

 The shade, which easily ranges from warm to cool, is soothing, easy-going and refreshing in any interior.
 But today's blue rooms are more than relaxing.
 They are daring,... bold, many times color-blocked spaces where the color is explored in many of its various hues.
 This dining room by Jaime Hayon is the perfect example of the new way to decorate with blue.
 From the walls to the ceiling, to the velvet dining room chairs, the color blue takes center stage in this cozy dining area.Continue to 2 of 15 below.

 Deep Blue Living Room

 One of the reasons that blue works so well is the warmth that the shade can evoke.
 Dark blues are a wonderful alternative to stark black interiors.
-The shade has depth to it, and can warm up a room in a way that black cannot.
-Here, a living room painted in Pottery Barn's Naval shade, is warm and cozy.
+The shade has a depth to it and can warm up a room in a way that black cannot.
+Here, a living room painted in Pottery Barn's Naval shade is warm and cozy.